[Focus] MEPs tell Chinese ambassador of concerns on trade

 In the wake of US president Donald Trump's imposition of tariffs on steel and aluminium, MEPs insisted on EU demands that China reduces its overcapacity in the sector.

-Ming said the issue was "global challenge" that was "not specific to China alone" and pointed out that the country would have to find another job to hundred of thousands sector's workers if it had to lower its production.
+Ming said the issue was "global challenge" that was "not specific to China alone" and pointed out that the country had already lowered its steel production by over 115 million tons and had to find another job for hundreds of thousands of sector workers.

 He also assured MEPs that negotiations for a bilateral investment agreement with the EU were a "priority" for China and that the government was "already taking actions".